SonghuaHu-UMD/MultiSTGraph/README.md

 If you are using Google Colab, we also provide a notebook named `Colab_run_model.ipynb` to execute in Colab environment.

-**After running the model, you should run the code "result_convert.py" to inversely transform the prediction to recover its scale, since we employ a census tract-based normalization.
+:exclamation: After running the model, you should run the code "result_convert.py" to inversely transform the prediction to recover its scale, since we employ a census tract-based normalization.
-Make sure to clean the `./libcity/cache` fold before run a new round of experiment.**
+Make sure to clean the `./libcity/cache` fold before run a new round of experiment.

 ### Results
 #### Model performance in DC area